-We have discontinued all gatherings and events at Woodmont until further notice.
-We will continue gathering together in worship on Sunday mornings through our TV (MyTV-30 or channel 14) and online formats (Facebook Live or here on this website).
+We will continue to gathering together in worship each Sunday mornings through our TV (MyTV-30 or channel 14) and online formats (Facebook Live or here on this website).
 See link below.

 A Message from Pastor Nathan

 “But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.” - Acts 1:8